-This report on the Rome Statute. in the Asia-Pacific was prepared in 2017 by Angus Fraser whilst undertaking an internship at the Asia Pacific Centre for the Responsibility to Protect based at the School of Political Science and International Studies at the University of Queensland.
-His internship was supported by Professor Alex Bellamy.
+This reviewed and updated report on the Rome Statute in the Asia- Pacific was written by Yasmin Abraham in 2021.
+The original report was undertaken by Angus Fraser.
+Both were interns at the Asia Pacific Centre for the Responsibility to Protect based at the School of Political Science and International Studies at the University of Queensland.

-Photo acknowledgement: International Criminal Court
+Photo acknowledgment: International Criminal Court